microsoft/azure-pipelines-yaml/design/readonly-variables.md

 Many of these problems can be fixed, or at least partially mitigated, by marking some variables as readonly.
 In fact, we document that this is the case for system-injected pipeline variables, but don't actually enforce it today.

-A readonly variable can be set once, then its contents cannot be changed by user code.
+A readonly variable can be set once, then its contents cannot be changed using `##vso[task.setVariable]`.
 Any attempt to do so generates a warning.
 (This is to help with troubleshooting, in case there are tasks/scripts relying on the older behavior.)
 The warning will be something like:
 > `VariableName` is read-only and can't be changed.

 Azure Pipelines itself can still change variables.
-For instance, if the build name is changed using the appropriate logging command, then `Build.BuilderNumber` may be changed to reflect that.
+For instance, if the build name is changed using the appropriate logging command, then `Build.BuildeNumber` may be changed to reflect that.

 All of the following should be readonly:
 - All system variables (whether from the server or agent)